 (possible synonym: Spilonota brachytycha Turner, 1946)

-The Caterpillar of this species is green with a brown head and thorax.
-It has a dark U-shaped mark on the tail segment.
+The Caterpillar of this species is green with a brown head and collar.
+The tail segment has a dark U-shaped mark.
+Each segment has four small white dorsal warts.
 The caterpillars feed on:

 and so are a pest in Eucalyptus plantations .